eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

     Note that if the message type is `NON` (*at most once* semantics), this status code does **not** mean that the message has been delivered to any potential consumer.
 However, if the message type is `CON` (*at least once* semantics), then the adapter waits for the message to be delivered and accepted by a downstream consumer before responding with this status code.
+  * 4.00 (Bad Request): The request cannot be processed.
+Possible reasons include:
+         * the request body is empty and the *URI-query* option doesn't contain the `empty` parameter
   * 4.03 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted.
     Possible reasons for this include:
         * The tenant that the gateway belongs to is not allowed to use this protocol adapter.